This guide is going to cover every detail of your heli-ski trip, so you get the most out of it.

 How Much Does Heli-Skiing Cost?

-Heli-skiing is admittedly the dream for any powder-focused junkie, however, once you cross-check the price, it usually becomes apparent why the ‘once of a lifetime’ tag is thus appropriate and is crucial to induce it right.
+Heli-skiing is admittedly the dream for any powder junkie, however, once you cross-check the price, it usually becomes apparent why the ‘once of a lifetime’ tag is thus appropriate and is crucial to do it right.

-A lot of factors decide the cost of a heli-skiing.
+A lot of factors decide the cost of heli-skiing.
 Look for an operator who flies large groups of helicopters near established resorts or towns with cheap accommodation to keep costs down as much as possible.
-If you want to go out all without any spared cost, then British Columbia’s beautiful remote lodges are as comfortable as you would like.
+If you want to go all out without any spared cost, then British Columbia’s beautiful remote heli ski lodges can be as comfortable as you like.

 What do You Wear to Heli-Skiing?

 Heli-skiing is a great way to find some backcountry snow in the season at any time.
 The right clothes should never be overlooked.
 Before you plan a week of powder skiing at high altitude, make sure you have the right shoes.
 At Northern Escape, we know that quality clothing and preparation will help you get the most out of every downhill run, so here are a few tips to help you pick the best clothes for your heli-skiing trip.
 We’ve listed the “must-wears” below;